Neurodivergence and Trauma: Supporting Recovery Through Tailored Care - Read more on Khiron Clinics

-Trauma and neurodivergence are often discussed as separate experiences, but they frequently overlap in ways that can deeply impact a person’s well-being.
-For neurodivergent individuals—whether autistic, ADHD, or otherwise—the world can feel overwhelming, confusing, or even hostile (Mate, 2023).
+Trauma and neurodivergence are often discussed as separate emotional experiences, but they frequently overlap in ways that can deeply impact a person’s mental health and well-being.
+For neurodivergent individuals, whether autistic, ADHD, or otherwise, the world can feel overwhelming, confusing, or even hostile (Mate, 2023).

 Understanding the relationship between neurodivergence and trauma is essential for creating environments that foster genuine healing.
-Both require sensitivity, flexibility, and an approach that honours each person’s unique way of processing the world.
+Both require sensitivity, flexibility, and trauma-informed care that honours each person’s unique way of processing the world.
 In this blog, we’ll explore how trauma affects neurodivergent individuals, why mainstream treatment isn’t always enough, and how tailored, trauma-informed care can support meaningful recovery.

 What Is Neurodiversity and Neurodivergence

-Neurodiversity is the idea that neurological differences—like autism, ADHD, dyslexia, dyspraxia, and others—are natural variations of the human brain, not deficits or disorders to be “fixed.”
-It challenges the notion that there is one “right” or “normal” way to think, learn, or behave.
+Neurodiversity is the idea that neurological differences, like autism, ADHD, dyslexia, dyspraxia, and others, are natural variations of the human brain, not deficits or disorders to be “fixed.”
+It challenges the notion that there is one “right” or “normal” way to think, learn, or behave, helping promote understanding and support for neurodiverse populations.

-Think of it like biodiversity—just as we value a wide range of life forms in nature, neurodiversity values a wide range of human minds.
-It doesn’t ignore the challenges that can come with certain neurodivergent experiences, but it frames them in a more accepting, strengths-based context.
+Think of it like biodiversity, just as we value a wide range of life forms in nature, neurodiversity values a wide range of human minds, recognising the health and emotional importance of these differences.
+It doesn’t ignore the challenges that can come with certain neurodivergent experiences, but it frames them in a more accepting, strengths-based mental health context.

 Neurodivergence refers to individuals whose brains function differently from what is considered “neurotypical” (or the average/expected way).
 It’s an umbrella term that describes a range of neurological differences that affect things like attention, learning, communication, sensory processing, emotional regulation, and social interaction.